Michael Cullen (politician): Post politics

 After leaving parliament, Cullen held a number of public roles, including serving on the Constitutional Advisory Panel, the Tax Working Group and chairing the boards of New Zealand Post and the Earthquake Commission.
 He was appointed to chair the Bay of Plenty District Health Board after the 2019 local elections.
 He also joined the board of retirement insurance business Lifetime Income.

 In March 2020, Cullen stood down from most of his public roles after announcing that he had been diagnosed with stage IV small-cell lung cancer.
 His memoir, Labour Saving, was published in June 2021.
 He died of the illness in Whakatāne on 19 August 2021, aged 76.

 Honours and awards

 In 1990, Cullen was awarded the New Zealand 1990 Commemoration Medal.
-On 16 December 2009, Cullen received an honorary LLD from the University of Otago in recognition of "his contributions as an Otago academic and as a respected and highly influential politician".
+On 16 December 2009, he received an honorary LLD from the University of Otago in recognition of "his contributions as an Otago academic and as a respected and highly influential politician".

 In the 2012 Queen's Birthday and Diamond Jubilee Honours, Cullen was appointed Knight Companion of the New Zealand Order of Merit.